 Photographers are artists

-You may ask why this personal diatribe from the husband of a professional photographer is entitled “Photographer near me”.
+You may ask why this personal diatribe from the husband of a professional photographer is entitled “photographer near me”.
 If you read a little further, you will discover why.
 First, let me illustrate the upsides and downsides of being a photographer widow and how the world of these photo professionals is so misunderstood by the general public and many businesses alike.
-Also, why on this Sunday afternoon I am home alone again.
+Also, why on this Sunday afternoon, I’m home alone again?

 Photographers are by their very nature artistic, which endows them with innumerable characteristics that are often difficult for all in their household to understand or rationalize.
 Patience, or better still persistence, is one of these!

-The takeaway from this is that good photography takes time, skill and patience (by all).
+The takeaway is that good photography takes time, skill and patience (by all).

 If only it were possible to capture a moment in time, every time, without spending hours preparing for it.
 This is a photographer’s dilemma and invokes the equivalent of a camera gun-slinging affair for that moment in time when something interesting is spotted.
 Time and all movement must cease whilst the photograph is taken and stored alongside the other 100,000 photos on the latest petabyte chip.

 The example below is of a lightning strike over Lake Como in Italy.
-Was this just a spur-of-the-moment affair and luck, a little shoot-out at the Italian Corral?
-No, this was captured after many hours, (after midnight) of sitting at the open apartment window and on the balcony as the rain hammered down and the thunderclaps shook the roof tiles, waiting for that moment in time when God invoked his (or her) wrath on the mountains of Lombardy.
-Not to mention getting the exposure settings and direction just right as we all know that lighting seldom strikes where you are actually looking.
+Was this a spur-of-the-moment affair and luck, a little shoot-out at the Italian Corral?
+No, this was captured after many hours (after midnight) of sitting at the open apartment window and on the balcony as the rain hammered down and the thunderclaps shook the roof tiles, waiting for that moment in time when God invoked his (or her) wrath on the mountains of Lombardy.
+Not to mention getting the exposure settings and direction just right, as we all know, lighting seldom strikes where you are looking.

 Again, the takeaway from this is that photography takes patience, skill, persistence, and tolerant partners who appreciate sleep!